FlipByBlink/TapTemperature/README.md

 All feature is free.

-AD banner of app by TapWeight developer.
+AD banner of app by TapTemperature developer.

 ==== Native(japanese) ====